VirtualPregnancy/placenta-simulations/README.md

-# repro-examples
+# Placenta and Reproductive Simulations
-The placenta groups collection of model demonstrations using our own, and other in house python libraries.
-This repository is private to the group during development with the anticipation that relevant examples will be released publicly.
+The Auckland Bioengineering Institute Pregnancy Modelling Groups collection of model demonstrations using our own, and other in house python libraries.

 Documentation is available at [Read the Docs](https://placenta-simulator.readthedocs.io/en/latest/).